jaskeeratbrar/nps-chatbot/README.md

 # National Parks Chatbot

 A simple chatbot that helps users inquire about National Parks, including campgrounds, permits, parks, and alerts.
-This app uses the National Park Service (NPS) API to fetch relevant data and can be integrated with an NLP model (such as OpenAI's ChatGPT or Hugging Face models) for enhanced responses.
-Integration with NLP model is currently WIP.
+This app uses the National Park Service (NPS) API to fetch relevant data and is integrated with Open AI API for using GPT models.

 ## Features